anishsatpati/-SoC-Project-NLPlay-with-Transformers-/README.md

 **Concluding Remarks**

-I'd like to thank my mentor for guiding me throughout the project and my co-mentees for the intelectually stimulating discussions on various topics.
+I'd like to thank my mentor for guiding me throughout the project and my co-mentees for the intellectually stimulating discussions on various topics.
 I really enjoyed the project and got to learn lots!\
 Thank you guys!